softlang/yas/languages/BL/README.md

 ---
 ## Headline
-A trivial ontology-oriented language
+A trivial language for buddy relationships

 ---
 ## Details
-BL is concerned with the representation of collections of persons and their buddy relationships.
+BL is an ontology-like language concerned with the representation of collections of persons and their buddy relationships.

 ---